 - Completing the Form 1042-S

 - Avoiding noncompliance penalties

 The panel will examine these and other relevant topics:

 - Which payments to related parties trigger withholding obligations--and which don't--under the IRC?

 - Anticipating and avoiding common errors that tax professionals make when preparing Form 1042-S

-- Identifying triggers and issues that lead to audit or denial of claimed withholding credits
+- Identifying triggers and issues that could lead to an audit

 Elis A. Prendergast